Concert stream available until 11 January 2023.

 If the City of Hamburg and the Elbphilharmonie were a couple, they would be celebrating their wooden wedding anniversary.
 Or their rose wedding, as we call it here in the north.
 Nearly five years ago, after a lengthy construction phase, the people of Hamburg finally surged through the doors of the city's new landmark.

-There are certainly plenty of reasons to celebrate: the concert hall by the River Elbe has not only attracted millions of visitors with its spectacular architecture, but also with a first-rate programme of music from all genres.
+There are certainly plenty of reasons to celebrate: the concert hall by the river Elbe has attracted millions of visitors not only with its spectacular architecture, but also with a first-rate programme of music from all genres.
 Since the opening in 2017, the number of people attending concerts in Hamburg has tripled.

 A festival week